How do you know that all elect believers will not experience death prior to being "taken up" in the rapture?

 However, it appears that the main resurrection of this specific group of martyrs is shown in Revelation 20:4, which will be after Jesus returns to tread the winepress of God's wrath (19:11-15) and after Satan has been tossed into the Abyss (20:1-3).
 These martyrs will have maintained their testimony for Jesus and the word of God and will have died in honor.
 Perhaps this is why they will have a notable and prominent resurrection, apart from when other believers are resurrected and/or raptured.

 I believe that the great multitude of believers in heaven in Revelation 7:9 will be those raptured out of the Great Tribulation in the main Rapture event: the Pre-wrath Rapture.
 I am convinced that this will be soon after the opening of the Sixth Seal (6:12).
 After describing the Great Tribulation (Matthew 24:21), Jesus indicated that those days (of great tribulation) would be cut short for the sake of the elect believers; otherwise, none would survive (24:22).
 This is why the great multitude seen by John will be coming out of the Great Tribulation (Revelation 7:14).
-For those who are alive at the time, that difficult time of difficulty and duress will be interrupted by the Pre-wrath Rapture.
+For those who are alive at the time, that difficult time of distress and duress will be interrupted by the Pre-wrath Rapture.

 It will be the events of the Sixth Seal (Matthew 24:29; Revelation 6:12,13) that will signal the imminent Pre-wrath Rapture event (Matthew 24:30,31), thus cutting short the Great Tribulation for elect believers.
 Those who are caught up will be exempt from having to endure God's wrath (1 Thessalonians 1:10, 5:9,10).
 This wrath will be forthcoming after the Sixth Seal is opened (Revelation 6:16,17) and will become manifest after the opening of the Seventh Seal, after which the seven trumpet judgments will commence (8:1,2,6).